thin-edge/thin-edge.io/docs/src/start/send-thin-edge-data.md

 Refer to [Thin Edge JSON Specification](../understand/thin-edge-json.md) for more details on the kinds of telemetry data that can be represented in Thin Edge JSON format and the reserved fields like `time` used in the above example.

-## Sending measurements to child devices
+## Sending measurements from child devices

 If valid Thin Edge JSON measurements are published to the `tedge/measurements/<child-id>` topic, the measurements are recorded under a child device of your thin-edge.io device.